wentam/libevsig/README.md

 returns, we can return to any of the those places in the stack providing a custom recovery for each.

-Also observe how if fail_handler returns SIG_RESTART_MAIN, we pretend to free a resource even though the stack unwinds past it due to UNWIND_ACTION.
+Also observe how if fail_handler returns SIG_RESTART_MAIN, we pretend to free a resource due to UNWIND_ACTION even though the stack unwinds past it.

 ```C
 #include <stdio.h>